emilieeileen/project-2/README.md

 }
 ```

-### Search page & Genres page
+### Search & Genres
 While TMDB has many endpoints to filter films, we decided to focus on two categories, genres and keywords.
-Originally, we attempted to hav both of these filters on one Search pag, but given the nature of the endpoints, we separated them into two pages.
+Originally, we attempted to have both of these filters on one Search page, but given the nature of the endpoints, we separated them into two pages.

 To filter the genre, we created a dropdown menu which list all the genres.
 Each genre had a numerical value, which corresponded to the id number given by the database.
 When the page first loads, we have an axios request fetch the basic *Discover* endpoint, showing films by popularity ranking.
-As the user selects a genre, the APIUrl changes so only films frm that genre are shown.
+As the user selects a genre, the APIUrl changes so only films from that genre are shown.
 ``` js
 const [apiUrl, setApiUrl] = useState(`https://api.themoviedb.org/3/discover/movie?api_key=${process.env.API_KEY}&language=en-US&sort_by=popularity.desc&include_adult=false&include_video=false&page=1`)